Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/add-baker-mw.rst

             :alt: screen showing commission amounts for bakers in read-only
             :width: 40%

     6. If you open a baker pool, you can optionally enter a URL with information about your baker to give delegators more information about your baker pool to help them research baker pools.
-This information is not shared in the case of a closed baker pool.
 Click **Continue**.

         .. image:: ../images/browser-wallet/add-baker-url.png
             :alt: screen with text box to enter url for baker pool information